Name Analysis

 The Outer Grid reflects how you meet the outside world; the Total Grid draws the whole name together.

-Why a score isn't enough
+Why a score is not enough

 How it pairs with Ba Zi